jierdin/sprout/operating-agreement.md

 ###### Section 9.12 - Tax Matters Partner:

-(a) [[MANAGER TWO]] is hereby designated as the initial “Tax Matters Partner” of the Company for purposes of §6231(a)(7) of the Code and shall have the power to manage and control, on behalf of the Company, any administrative proceeding at the Company level with the Internal Revenue Service relating to the determination of any item of Company income, gain, loss, deduction or credit for federal income-tax purposes.
-The “Tax Matters Partner is not required nor implied to have an ownership interest in the Company or any Series.
+(a) [[David Pope]] is hereby designated as the initial “Tax Matters Partner” of the Company for purposes of §6231(a)(7) of the Code and shall have the power to manage and control, on behalf of the Company, any administrative proceeding at the Company level with the Internal Revenue Service relating to the determination of any item of Company income, gain, loss, deduction or credit for federal income-tax purposes.
+The “Tax Matters Partner" is not required nor implied to have an ownership interest in the Company or any Series.

 (b)The Tax Matters Partner shall, within ten (10) days of the receipt of any notice from the Internal Revenue Service in any administrative proceeding at the Company level relating to the determination of any Company item of income, gain, loss, deduction or credit, mail a copy of such notice to each Member.